abmt-community/bpio/readme.rst

   **Or you use stm32flash and flash via serial port instead of st-flash.**
 - Many BluePills have a wrong (10k) pull up resistor at the USB-Port.
 In some cases this interrupts the detection when plugging in the device.
 Fix: Add a 1.8k resister from 3.3V to pin A12.
+- I2C errors like not connected devices break stepper control.

 Changes V1 -> V2
 ================